ipfs-inactive/docs/content/introduction/overview.md

 That jumble of letters after `/ipfs/` is called a [*content identifier*]({{<relref "guides/concepts/cid.md">}}) and it’s how IPFS can get content from multiple places.

-Traditional URLs and file paths like…
+Traditional URLs and file paths such as…

 - `https://en.wikipedia.org/wiki/Aardvark`
 - `/Users/Alice/Documents/term_paper.doc`